Legal

 5.2.2 Prohibited Uses

-- Manipulating BGP communities to circumvent ParadoxNetworks Limited's traffic engineering, cause unnecessary route propagation, or otherwise negatively impact network performance or stability is strictly prohibited.
+• Manipulating communities to circumvent traffic engineering, cause unnecessary route propagation, or otherwise destabilise the network is prohibited.

 5.3 Monitoring and Compliance